Donald Davies

-Donald Watts Davies, CBE FRS (7 June 1924 – 28 May 2000) was a Welsh computer scientist who was employed at the UK National Physical Laboratory (NPL).
+Donald Watts Davies, CBE FRS (7 June 1924 – 28 May 2000) was a British computer scientist and Internet pioneer who was employed at the UK National Physical Laboratory (NPL).

-In 1965 he conceived of packet switching, which is today the dominant basis for data communications in computer networks worldwide.
-Davies proposed a commercial national data network in the United Kingdom and designed and built the local-area NPL network to demonstrate the technology.
-Many of the wide-area packet-switched networks built in the 1970s were similar "in nearly all respects" to his original 1965 design.
-The ARPANET project credited Davies for his influence, which was key to the development of the Internet.
+During 1965-67 he invented modern data communications, including packet switching, high-speed routers, layered communication protocols, hierarchical computer networks and the essence of the end-to-end principle, concepts that are used today in computer networks worldwide.
+He envisioned, in 1966, that there would be a "single network" for data and telephone communications.
+Davies proposed and studied a commercial national data network in the United Kingdom and designed and built the first implementation of packet switching in the local-area NPL network in 1966-69 to demonstrate the technology.
+Many of the wide-area packet-switched networks built in the late 1960s and 1970s were similar "in nearly all respects" to his original 1965 design.
+Davies' work influenced the ARPANET in the United States and the CYCLADES project in France, and was key to the development of the data communications technology used in Internet, which is a network of networks.

-Davies' work was independent of the work of Paul Baran in the United States who had a similar idea in the early 1960s, and who also provided input to the ARPANET project, after his work was highlighted by Davies' team.
+Davies' work was independent of the work of Paul Baran in the United States who had some similar ideas in the early 1960s, and who also provided input to the ARPANET project, after his work was highlighted by Davies' team.

 Early life

 Davies was born in Treorchy in the Rhondda Valley, Wales.
-His father, a clerk at a coalmine, died a few months later, and his mother took Donald and his twin sister back to her home town of Portsmouth, where he went to school.
+His father, a clerk at a coalmine, died a few months later, and his mother took Donald and his twin sister back to her home town of Portsmouth, England where he went to school.
 He attended the Southern Grammar School for Boys.

 He received a BSc degree in physics (1943) at Imperial College London, and then joined the war effort working as an assistant to Klaus Fuchs on the nuclear weapons Tube Alloys project at Birmingham University.
 He then returned to Imperial taking a first class degree in mathematics (1947); he was also awarded the Lubbock memorial Prize as the outstanding mathematician of his year.

 In 1955, he married Diane Burton; they had a daughter and two sons.